 Attempting to claim the Child Disability Tax Credit (DTC) without a T2201 will fail, it must be filled in first!
 The Psychologist at OCTC knew the correct terms to use for our form, so our claim was accepted, for 10 years.
-When Rhys turns 15 we will have to reapply for the Disability Benefit, to stay Disabled (in the eyes of the CRA).
+When Rhys turned 15 we had to reapply for the Disability Benefit, to stay Disabled (in the eyes of the CRA).
 (Update: OK, so it was actually at age 10 that we had to reapply).

 After you have the T2201 (disability tax credit form for child), you can now start applying for the Child Disability Benefits, by filling out RC66 – Canada Child Benefits Application Form.
 The form is relatively straight forward to fill in, and wasn’t hard for my wife and myself, but there was an added wrinkle suggested by the OCTC Social Worker.